Mosquito Killers and Repellers

 - Kills juvenile mosquitoes before they are old enough to bite.

-While not technically a mosquito killer, this product from Gardino is by far the best indoor deterrent.
+While not technically a mosquito killer, this product from Bezano is a repeller.

 In each pack, you get six devices that you can plug into the power sockets around your home.

-The Gardino devices are 100% safe, no chemicals, glues or foul odours, and you can use them in any room, even the kitchen.
+This product from Benzano devices is 100% safe and contains no chemicals, glues or foul odours, and you can use it in any room, even the kitchen.

-- It’s the best indoor mosquito deterrent we tested and worked very very well.
+- It’s the best indoor mosquito deterrent I’ve ever tested.

 - The devices are small and discreet.